011000100110111101101111/Nexus/docs/collections/_posts/2024-02-16-microceph_setup.md

 categories: guides
 ---

-The microceph package makes setting up a cluster easier.
-It includes numerous dependencies required.

-**Guide results**
+## Guide results

-- ceph cluster deployed across 3 nodes allowing simple HA storage
+A Ceph cluster deployed across 3 nodes allowing simple HA storage.

-**Prerequisites / Important Information**
+## Prerequisites

 - Everything is done on Ubuntu 22.04 LTS server.
 - You must have atleast 3 nodes.

-## Cluster Deployment
+## Begin

 Install microceph on all the nodes you want to run it on.